Nick Korbit

 code / arXiv

-We propose IGND - a scale-invariant, easy-to-tune, fast-converging stochastic optimization algorithm based on approximate second-order information with nearly the same per-iteration complexity as Stochastic Gradient Descent.
+We propose IGND, a scale-invariant, easy-to-tune, fast-converging stochastic optimization algorithm based on approximate second-order information with nearly the same per-iteration complexity as Stochastic Gradient Descent.

 Software